desmos-labs/desmos-contracts/contracts/tips/README.md

 Allows to query a user's received tips.
 This message has the following parameter:
 * `user`: Address of the user of interest.

-Here an example of message to query the received tips:
+Here an example message to query the received tips:
 ```json
 {
   "user_received_tips": {